evelynlewis/x800/README.md

 Since `x800` takes input from `stdin` and exits at the completion of a game, random games can be played by sending a stream of random moves to `stdin`.
 Monitoring the speed of characters being read from input and the typical time required to finish a game provides a reasonable benchmark.

-### Notes on benchmark result interpretation
+## Notes on benchmark result interpretation
   1. `[ N MiB/s]` corresponds to `N × 1024²`, or `N × 1048576` discrete directional moves processed by `x800` per second.

   2. `hyperfine` latency numbers correspond to the duration of a complete randomly-run game, beginning-to-end.

-  3. When using an in-memory file as input, below referred to as "hyperfine with in-memory input pre-generation", it's difficult to measure the rate at which random moves are consumed by `x800`.
+  3. When using an in-memory file as input, below referred to as "`hyperfine` with in-memory input pre-generation", it's difficult to measure the rate at which random moves are consumed by `x800`.
 Nonetheless, looking at the below benchmark results, it can be said with some certainty that `x800` is  limited by the current alternative of live-generating moves from /dev/urandom during a benchmark scenario.
 This is done by by converting to base32, converting to the stream to lowercase, and then dropping non-matching moves.
 Therefore, the multi-million move-per-second results realized by this method act can be seen as a lower bound on `x800` performance.

-## Using the `hyperfine` tool
+## Mini-benchmarks using the `hyperfine` tool

-hyperfine is [described](https://nnethercote.github.io/perf-book/benchmarking.html) by *The Rust Performance Book* as "an excellent general-purpose benchmarking tool."
+`hyperfine` is [described](https://nnethercote.github.io/perf-book/benchmarking.html) by *The Rust Performance Book* as "an excellent general-purpose benchmarking tool."
 It seems to deliver.

-Requires GNU `base32`, `tr`, `pv`, and a recent version of [hyperfine](https://github.com/sharkdp/hyperfine).
+Requires GNU `base32`, `tr`, `pv`, and a recent version of [`hyperfine`](https://github.com/sharkdp/hyperfine).

 > Note: The `hyperfine` binary can be installed via your system package manager or with `cargo install hyperfine`.
 Your package manager's version may be too old.

-### hyperfine with in-memory input pre-generation
+### `hyperfine` with in-memory input pre-generation

 ```sh
 touch /tmp/input-moves
 hyperfine --prepare './gen-input-moves.sh /tmp/input-moves' --warmup=64 --runs=2048 --input=/tmp/input-moves -N './target/release/x800'
 ```

-#### 2020 M1 MacBook Air running MacOS
+#### M1 MacBook Air running MacOS

 ```sh
 touch /tmp/input-moves